-Rightfully Sewn's Seamstress Training Program exists to assist women to full-time employment, help sewn product manufacturing businesses grow, and establish Kansas City as a fashion manufacturing hub.
+Rightfully Sewn's Seamstress Training Program exists to 1. prepare participants for full-time jobs paying living wages in the sewn product industry; and 2. give participants the confidence and entrepreneurial skills to obtain supplemental, freelance work.
+These directives will thereby help sewn product manufacturing businesses grow and establish Kansas City as a fashion manufacturing hub.

 We amalgamated a credentialed panel to help us develop our program, which included professionals who teach sewing, leaders from social service agencies and women's business development organizations, and sewn product manufacturers based in Kansas City who need to hire skilled seamstresses.

 The pilot program launched in May 2017 with an international roster of participants who were identified through our social service agency partners, as noted: